-- Leave the meat to rest for at least 2-4 hours, we left it overnight.
-This isn’t done necessarily for flavour but for moisture extraction.
-It helps to dry the meat.
+Optional: leave the meat to rest for 2-4 hours or overnight.
+This helps to dry out the meat.

-- Light your barbecue to a moderate high heat (200-250C) when using charcoal (the actual temperature will easily be 40 degrees lower, this is fine, even better).
+- Light your barbecue to a moderate high heat (200-250C) when using charcoal.
 Charcoal will cool down overtime, so it’s worthwhile to start at a higher heat to prevent having to refill all the time.

 - Place the meat on a hot spot on the barbecue and roast on both sides for 3-8 minutes until a nice dark brown, almost black colour.